Neoteroi/BlackSheep-Docs/docs/index.md

 ## Versions

 The documentation here refers to the current version of the web framework.
-For the documentation of first version of the framework, use the links below:
+For the documentation of the first version of the framework, use the links below:

 ::cards:: cols=2